 Of course, everyone is different in terms of caffeine tolerance and we all know someone (or we are that someone) who reacts more strongly to even a small dose of caffeine.
 If you experience anxiety, a jittery feeling or tachycardia (fast heart rate) then maybe decaffeinated coffee or a herbal tea might be more suited to you.

 If you are someone who drinks coffee regularly, and you’re a poor sleeper, remember that coffee late in the afternoon or evening may impact on your ability to fall asleep.
 Being well rested is very important to our health as has shown to have positive effects on heart health.
 It’s still advised that during pregnancy little to no caffeine is consumed because of its association with poorer pregnancy outcomes (low birth weight, preterm birth and miscarriage) as well as fracture risks.
 Coffee consumption in women who have inadequate dairy intake are also at an increased fracture risk.

 Because we as Melbournians love our coffee, there will always be research conducted into this area.
 For now, we can summarise the previous research into some real, practical advice.
 If you’re a coffee drinker, 3-4 cups seems to be an appropriate amount of coffee to drink per day with it potentially being beneficial to our health.
 Any more than 5 cups may bring about adverse health effects and carry an inherently higher risk.
-Of course, it’s advisable to speak with a dietician to go over your specific situation with the team at Instinct Health.
+Of course, it’s advisable to speak with a dietician in Camberwell to go over your specific situation with the team at Instinct Health.

 Should I get a scan for my sprained ankle?